phasenull/KentKart-Backdoor-Inspection/README.md

 also urls provided on some files depend on "time" so they expired and you wont be able to see responses without going through the process from scratch

+please note that this backdoor was probably created by an employee at kentkart

 ### SNAPSHOTS FOR /cozumler/mobil-uygulama:
 CLEAN-VERSION : https://web.archive.org/web/20240224160625/https://www.kentkart.com/solutions/mobile-application/
 COMPROMISED-VERSION : https://web.archive.org/web/20240502171725/https://www.kentkart.com/solutions/mobile-application/